JCKodel/eva/README.md

 ## [app/repositories/isar/base_repository.dart](https://github.com/JCKodel/eva/blob/199c24cd6ab9ebaf98285fd4470fd52a6df735ae/example/lib/app/repositories/isar/base_repository.dart)

 It is always a good idea to not repeat code (DRY - Don't Repeat Yourself), so it is considered a good practice to use class inheritance to write common shared code and then specialize (inherit) some classes so they can deal with specific details.
-That's what abstract classes are about: a base class that will have some code that will work fine for all classes that inherits it (if not, you can always `@override` something).
+That's what abstract classes are about: a base class that will have some code that will work fine for all classes that inherit it (if not, you can always `@override` something).

 In this case, since both our repositories require Isar database initialization, and that initialization is idempotent (doesn't matter if you call it 100x times, it will only initialize once), we can write this initialization code in a base class: